illinois-cs241/illinois-cs241.github.io/_docs/teaching_threads.md

 }
 ```

 Notice that this is basically a for-loop on the list.
 There are no fancy algorithms we can use to improve runtime, since the callback function is essentially a black box.
-So how can we make it faster?
+So, how can we make it faster?
 Parallelism to the rescue!

 ## par_reduce()